Hilton Head Heroes Family Application

 - Diagnosed with an illness that will shorten their life span.

 - If a cancer patient in remission they must have been in active treatment sometime over the past 12 months.

 First priority consideration:

 - Patients diagnosed with a life threatening illness.

 - Heart, lung and liver transplant patients who have undergone a transplant in the past 12 months.

 - Patients with congenital birth defects and chronic illnesses such as Cystic Fibrosis, Muscular Dystrophy, Down’s Syndrome and Sickle Cell Anemia are not currently considered for our program.
 However, some life-threatening genetic disease patients will be reviewed on a case by case basis, based on the severity of their illness, approval of their primary care doctor and available dates in the Hero House.

 - Doctor approval for patient travel (using the provided signed and witnessed Medical Approval Form).

-- Parent(s) or legal guardian must have legal custody of the patient and other children on the Hero vacation, as well as the right to travel out of their state of residence.
+- Parent(s) or Legal Guardian(s) must have legal custody of the patient and other children on the Hero vacation, as well as the right to travel out of their state of residence.

 Allowed traveling companions of the Hero child: